zhousarah/azure-compute-docs/articles/virtual-machines/image-builder-api-update-release-notes.md

 ## Updates

 ### September 2024
-Automatic triggers will be deactivated if the image template build has failed for more than 50 times in a row, in order to avoid unnecessary failed builds.
+Automatic triggers will be deactivated if the image template build has failed a few times in a row, in order to avoid unnecessary failed builds.

 You can still manually build the image template.
 Once a manual build succeeds, the automatic triggers will be reactivated.